 Lay your drop cloth out and place a protective barrier between the fabric and your table.
 I used a length of wax paper which was a perfect fit.
 Pour paint onto a flat surface such as a paper plate.

 Press the fruit slice into the paint and press off any excess onto another area on the plate.
 Then press onto the fabric in random areas until the paint needs to be replenished.

 Alternate shapes and placement until the table runner has the desired amount of stamps.
 Once you have the area covered, you can use a small art brush to randomly fill in areas that didn’t stamp well.

 You don’t want to make the shapes perfect so use a light hand when making any adjustments.

 One of my favorite table runner projects was using coffee filters to make a festive garland.
-Although I used the garland during the holiday’s, it would be a perfect project for a spring table as well as for weddings & showers.
-See how to make one here.
+Although I used the garland during the holidays, it would be a perfect project for a spring table and for weddings & showers.

 Y’all have seen my DIY Table Riser on several tables now.
 It isn’t exactly a table runner, but it serves the same purpose of anchoring the table setting.

 It was another easy project but did require a few tools.